 Once a document has been generated for a Report Fusion Multi-Template widget, it will appear in a list underneath the widget.
 Click on the carrot next to the document to move, download, and more, just as you would with a document in the Docs Section.
 Click on the “Refresh” icon to regenerate the document.
 The most recently generated document will always appear above this list after “Current Template.”

 It is important to note that the permissions of the user activating a fusion button dictate what data is brought into the generated file.
 If a user only has access to a few projects and they press the fusion button, the generated file will only include data from those few projects even if the reports used to set up the fusion include all projects.
 The exception to this is that Org Admins are not limited in any way, as they can grant themselves permission to any data regardless.

 Be careful!
 If an Org Admin clicks a fusion button configured with reports that include sensitive data, users added to that project will be able to access the generated document and all the data.
 Anyone with a collaborator or follower access to a project has permission to see exported files.
 It is best practice to keep unlimited fusion buttons in projects/project types that are only accessible to administrators.
 In most cases, you will want to select “Limit Data to Current Project.”

-Access to the Filevine Fusion tool must be granted by a Filevine Admin, along with permission from the Org owner.
+Access to the Filevine Fusion tool must be granted by a Filevine Employee, along with permission from the Org owner.
 Unlike many Advanced tools, Filevine Fusion does not require Org admin privileges.
 Staff members can be given access so that they can fuse their own reports and configure and edit their templates.
 However, an Org Admin with Customs Editor access will still need to assign the fusions to fusion buttons.